How Can I Overcome My Fear of Speaking in Public? - The Ultimate Guide

 Public speaking is a largely sought-after skill at all levels within the workplace and beyond, having the ability to speak clearly, coherently and confidently in front of people can accelerate your aspirations.

 Wondering how to overcome your fear of public speaking?
 Read below for answers you need and more:

 1. How can I prepare for my speech?

-Across the board it is recommended to practice the content of your presentation or speech between 10 and 15 times in order to perfectly balance preparedness with spontaneity.
+Across the board, it is recommended to practice the content of your presentation or speech between 10 and 15 times to perfectly balance preparedness with spontaneity.
 Make sure you leave room for some improvisation as this will make the talk come across more natural.

 2. What topic should I do my speech on?

 When someone is passionate about a topic, knowledge and enthusiasm radiate from them as they engage others in it.
 The same goes for public speaking.
 We are often afraid of the unknown, however, when you choose to discuss something you love, you are likely already an authority in that area, be it sport, business or adventure.

 Having the upper hand in knowing your topic back to front, makes you more invested in the speech and in turn, more confident in delivering it.

 One of the best ways to overcome public speaking anxiety is delivering a speech-driven by feelings and beliefs, as this resonates with your audience and is more natural for you, as the speaker, to discuss, meaning your glossophobia will take a backseat.

 3. How Can I Manage My Nerves?